Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 * In the project directory, you can run:

-  - `$ bundle install` - installs all the dependencies required by the project
+  - `bundle install` - installs all the dependencies required by the project

+  - `rails db:create` - create a database in your local machine

+  - `rails db:migrate` - run migrations

+  - `rails db:seed` - insert the seed data in the new database

-  Run 'Rails s' command to run the Ruby on Rails server and launch your browser to see the project
+  - `rails s` - to run the Ruby on Rails server and launch your browser to see the project

 ## Testing:

-Tu run the test in your terminal, please type: `rspec spec/capybara`
+To run the test in your terminal, please type: `rspec spec/capybara`

 ## Kanban Board: